-One of Rebecca’s Dad’s favorite stories to share is while working and living overseas with his wife, toddler, and infant daughters, he got a call from home during one of his business meetings.
+One of Rebecca’s Dad’s favorite stories to share is of a call he recieved during one of his business meetings.
 “Daddy the cookies are ready!”
 A very excited four-year-old Rebecca informed him.
 Legend has it he got right up, said “gotta go!
 The cookies are ready,” and came home for some fresh, warm cookies.
 Needless to say, chocolate chip cookies take priority in the Henry household.

 After graduating from UTSA in 2015, Rebecca found herself conflicted with the age-old dilemma of “what now?”
 For years her answer to anyone asking her plans after college would hear the consistent, “something with food!”
 As simple as it sounds, she had grown to love everything about the food world throughout high school and college, including its power to bond and bring people together.
 Everybody likes to eat!

 Rebecca has worked on and off in the restaurant industry since 17 years old, and has interned with a local culinary event planning group showcasing San Antonio’s best chefs, restaurants, and food trucks.
-She also inherited from her grandpa, who wouldn’t be caught dead showing up to any function without at least three desserts, not only the love of baking, but a true appreciation for high quality ingredients and the effort and process behind good food.
+She also inherited from her grandpa, (who wouldn’t be caught dead showing up to any function without at least three desserts) not only the love of baking, but a true appreciation for high quality ingredients.

 "Hi Catherine, it has been so wonderful to have your meals ready to cook each week!
 It is making life a lot easier for all of us."